rickyen1011/baeysian-learning/_pages/home.md

 <div class="row">
     <div class="col-xs-12">
         <p>
-          VIGIL is a one-day interdisciplinary workshop that will push the boundaries of language grounding systems.
-We aim to bridge the fields of human cognition and machine learning through discussions on combining language, perception and other modalities via interaction.
-This year, ViGIL will also be hosting the <a href="https://cs.stanford.edu/people/dorarad/gqa/challenge.html">2nd GQA challenge</a>, which focuses on compositional reasoning for visual question answering.
+          QuantumNN is a half-day interdisciplinary tutorial that will push the boundaries of quantum neural network.
+We aim to bridge the fields of quantum circuit learning and deep neural networks through discussions on speech and language processing.
         </p>
     </div>
 </div>